cristinae/CA-WEAT/README.md

 ## CA-WEATs

-The folder ```data``` contains the csv files with the cultural aware lists for WEAT1 and WEAT2 in 26 languages (```ar```,
+The folder ```data``` contains the tsv files with the cultural aware lists for WEAT1 and WEAT2 in 26 languages (```ar```,
 ```bg```,
 ```bn```,